Web3-Pi/docs/docs/index.md

 -   :fontawesome-solid-microchip: __Prerequisites__

     ---
-    Hardware and software requirements to run an Ethereum node
+    Hardware and software requirements to run an Ethereum node on a Raspberry Pi

     [:fontawesome-solid-arrow-right: Prerequisites](setup/prerequisites.md)